jonakoudijs/docker-forest/README.md

 Dedicated server of The Forest on Ubuntu.
 The server software of The Forest is only available on Windows and therefor running with Wine in this image.
-The image is automatically rebuild and tested every week.
+The image is automatically rebuild every week.

 ## Tags